 Brussels is definitely one of the top destinations that has successfully stolen the heart of many.
-The city offers so much to see.
-From its stunning architecture, to the world-renowned craft beers and chocolate, there are many reasons why you should visit Brussels.
+The city offers so much to do, from its stunning architecture, to the world-renowned craft beers and chocolate, there are many reasons to visit.

 Brussels consists of 19 autonomous regions bordered with two entities, Walloon-French and Flemish-Dutch.
 You can see different cultural influences in different parts of the city.

 One of the most beautiful parts of the city is the Grand Place.
-It’s built in the classic Flemish style – Baroque Gothic, with lots of gold integrated in the structure.
+The palace is built in the classic Flemish style – Baroque Gothic, with lots of gold integrated in the structure.
 When you stand in the middle of the Grand Palace you have the feeling that all the buildings are a bit asymmetrical and irregular (which they are).
 This is one of the things that make this square really impressive.
 The whole city of Brussels is full of narrow old streets with characteristic architecture where you can walk for hours.

 Churches in Brussels

-Of the religious buildings, we should certainly single out the Cathedral of St. Michael and St. Gudula, located on the hill Treurenberg, near the city center.
-Today’s look dates from the period between the 13th and 15th centuries, and is somewhat reminiscent of Paris’ Notre Dame.
+Of all of the religious buildings, we certainly single out the Cathedral of St. Michael and St. Gudula, located on the hill Treurenberg, near the city center.

 Another important church in the city is the Basilica of St. Srca, which is also one of the largest churches in Europe.
 It is located on Koekelberg Hill and is the largest art deco building in the world, accommodating about 2,000 people.
 It is about 93 meters high, so its dome offers an excellent view of the entire city and its surroundings.